Frequently asked questions on credit card restrictions

 Why can’t I use my credit cards for gambling transactions?

-Starting 14th April 2020, all UK licensed gambling operators can no longer accept credit cards for gambling.
+Since 14th April 2020, all UK licensed gambling operators can no longer accept credit cards for gambling.
 This step was announced by the Gambling Commission on 14th January 2020, with the aim of protecting consumers against the risks of harm associated with the use of credit cards for gambling.
-To support this, we are making changes to restrict the use of HSBC credit cards for gambling, where gambling businesses continue to accept them.
+To support this, we restrict the use of HSBC credit cards for gambling, where gambling businesses continue to accept them.

 How does the gambling restriction on credit cards work?